SonarSource/sonar-training-examples/security/README.md

 At the bottom of the class you see a bunch of methods that demonstrate custom injections.
 - The method without sanitization (`doSomething()`) has an injection vulnerability
 - The method with custom sanitization (`doSomethingSanitized()`) has no vulnerability

+The custom security configuration file is in the root directory [here](s3649JavaSqlInjectionConfig.json)